-The resource group has been created and can be accessed using the Scheduling Environment > Resource Groups task.
+The resource group has been created and can be accessed using the System Status and Health > Monitor Resource Groups on Broker task.
 You can perform the following operations using this task:

 - Set the online or offline status of the resource group. - Delete the resource group. - Edit the resource group specifications, including adding and removing computers and logical resources from the group, changing their online or offline status, and changing the resource group name.